-- 1) Quoted market prices: the fair values of these investments are determined by reference to published quoted prices in active markets, for the financial instrument in question. - 2) Market discount rate: future cash flows are discounted to present value at the market rate for loans with similar conditions on the measurement date according to the days of maturity. - 3) The Company assessed that the fair values of receivables, dividends receivable and payable, suppliers, payables and other current liabilities approximate their carrying values due largely to the short-term maturities of these assets.
+- 1) Fair value of these investments is derived from: (a) Quoted market prices: the fair values of these investments are determined by reference to published quoted prices in active markets (Colombia Stock Exchange and New York Stock Exchange "NYSE") and market approach, for the financial instrument in question; and (b) resources provided by the Company to Sura Sac LTD. for risk management. - 2) Market discount rate: future cash flows are discounted to present value at the market rate for loans with similar conditions on the measurement date according to the days of maturity or in its absence at the Company's average debt rate. - 3) The Company assessed that the fair values of receivables, dividends receivable and payable, suppliers, payables and other current liabilities approximate their carrying values due largely to the short-term maturities of these instruments.
 Future cash flows of receivables or payables maturing in more than 12 months are discounted to present value at the market rate for loans in similar conditions at the measurement date, according to the days of maturity. - 4) The fair value is calculated by discounting the future cash flows with the zero-coupon curve of the ordinary bonds issued by the Company. - 5) The measurement method of the swap financial instrument uses the derivative financial instrument's own cash flows, which are then discounted to their present value.
-The right is projected using the CPI curve and the obligation corresponds to the same amount, according to the agreed rate in the payment periods during the life of the instrument.
-Since both flows correspond to future values, they are discounted to present value using the rates of the OIS COP curve (Overnight Index Swap, on the Bank Reference Indicator (BRI) Overnight rate negotiated in the OTC market).
+The right is projected using the CPI curve and the obligation is calculated according to the agreed rate and the payment periods during the life of the instrument.
+Since both flows correspond to future values, they are discounted to present value using the rates of the OIS COP curve (Overnight Index Swap, on the Banking Benchmark Indicator (BRI) Overnight rate negotiated in the OTC market).
 The difference between the inflow of the right and the outflow of the obligation represents the net value of the derivative at the evaluated cut.

-7.6 Reconciliation between changes in assets and liabilities and cash flows arising from financing activities
+7.7 Reconciliation between changes in assets and liabilities and cash flows arising from financing activities